casper-network/ceps/text/0032-upgrade-bootstrapper.md

    gets installed to the same location as the current equivalent files.
 The location of the `config.toml` can be retrieved from the known location used by the `upgrade-bootstrapper` at step 2.
 An upgrade file for chainspec modifications should also be installed and its path included in the new `config-next.toml`
-5. when the current upgrade activation point is reached and the node has finished all its work in that era, it exits normally with an exit code 0
+5. when the current upgrade activation point is reached (see [the first unresolved question](#unresolved-questions) regarding how the running node will get to know of the activation point) and the node has finished all its work in that era, it exits normally with an exit code 0
 6. the `upgrade-bootstrapper` renames
      * `casper-node-next` to `casper-node` (replaces the old binary)
      * `config.toml` to `config-old.toml`